ediarum/ediarum.WEBDAV/README.md

 * When files are edited, the user can push those files to Ediarum.Backend (soon to be released).

+## Local Development with Docker

-## Local Development
+## Local Development without Docker

 ### Requirements:
 * `php8.1`
-* a mysql or sqlite database connection,
+* a mysql database connection,
 * The application works with `node 20`

 ### Installation